This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Separating Chicken From Broth

-- Strain the broth: Pour through a sieve to catch small bits.
+- Strain broth through a fine-mesh sieve

 Shredding Cooked Chicken